NicoKut/NicoKut/README.md

 - 👋 Hi, I’m @Nico aka Pl3x1

-I´m currently programming in Delphi, Java and Swift, but I want to improve my Swift skills.
+I´m currently programming in Delphi, Java, Swift and React with TypeScript.

 Have a nice day